What We Do:

 Capacity Building and Health Education Program (CBHEP) begins in Cambodia

-Inauguration of Medical Education Center attended by His Excellency, Prime Minister Samduch Hun Sen
+His Excellency, Prime Minister Samduch Hun Sen attends Inauguration of Medical Education Center.

-AHC is officially recognized as an official teaching hospital and its land guaranteed by a 50-year agreement with the Cambodian Ministry of Health
+AHC is officially recognized as a teaching hospital and its land guaranteed by a 50-year agreement with the Cambodian Ministry of Health

 Former US President Bill Clinton visits and tours AHC